-- failure to file on time - receiving a Callaghan Growth Grant in the same income year.
-There is a limited exception for businesses with a late balance date in the 2020-21 income year. - being, or being controlled by or associated with a Crown research institute, district health board, tertiary education organisation (including overseas tertiary education organisations), or Callaghan Innovation.
+- failure to file on time - being, or being controlled by or associated with a Crown research institute, district health board, tertiary education organisation (including overseas tertiary education organisations), or Callaghan Innovation.

 In addition, a partner or an owner of an LTC who is not a tax resident of New Zealand for the whole of the income year is excluded from claiming the R&D tax credit.
 This rule ensures that only persons with sufficient presence in New Zealand receive R&D tax credits.